topone37/smartphone-ppg/README.md

 > Note: try to stay still for the best results while holding the button (the device will notify you otherwise)

 ## Credits
-The project is built on the frame processing capabilities of [CameraView](https://github.com/natario1/CameraView)
+The project is built on the frame processing capabilities of [CameraView](https://github.com/natario1/CameraView) (a wrapper library for the android Camera 1 and 2 API)